Jiang Zemin

-Under Jiang's leadership, China experienced substantial economic growth with the continuation of market reforms.
+Under Jiang's leadership, the CCP preserved its rule amidst the Revolutions of 1989 and China experienced substantial economic growth.
 The returning of Hong Kong from the United Kingdom in 1997 and of Macau from Portugal in 1999, and entry into the World Trade Organization in 2001, were landmark moments of his era.
 China also witnessed improved relations with the outside world, while the Communist Party maintained its tight control over the state.
-His contributions to party doctrine, known as the Three Represents, were written into the CCP constitution in 2002.
+The Three Represents, Jiang's contributions to party doctrine, legitimized the entry of private business owners and bourgeois elements into the CCP, and was written into the CCP constitution in 2002.
 Jiang gradually vacated his official leadership titles from 2002 to 2005, being succeeded in these roles by Hu Jintao, although he and his political faction continued to influence affairs until much later.
 In 2022, Jiang died at the age of 96 in Shanghai; he was accorded a state funeral.

 Early life

 Jiang Zemin was born in the city of Yangzhou, Jiangsu, on 17 August 1926.
 His ancestral home was the Jiangcun Village (江村) in Jingde County, Anhui.
 This was also the hometown of a number of prominent figures in Chinese academic and intellectual establishments.
 Jiang grew up during the years of Japanese occupation.
 His uncle and foster father, Jiang Shangqing, died fighting the Japanese and was considered in Jiang Zemin's time to be a national hero.
 After Shangqing's death, Zemin became his male heir.
+He attended the Yangzhou Middle School, which was deeply influenced by Western, particularly American, style curriculum; he later referred to this as the "bourgeois" stage of his education.
+He received English-language education in the school.

 Jiang attended the Department of Electrical Engineering at the National Central University in Japanese-occupied Nanjing before transferring to National Chiao Tung University (now Shanghai Jiao Tong University).
 He graduated there in 1947 with a bachelor's degree in electrical engineering.
 Jiang joined the Chinese Communist Party when he was in college.
+After the establishment of the People's Republic of China, Jiang was assigned to the Shanghai No. 2 Design Bureau in 1952.
+In 1954, he was transferred to help design the five-year plan of the First Ministry of Machine Building; the transfer was arranged by vice minister Wang Daohan.
+Shortly after, he was assigned to the main vehicle production facility in Changchun.

-After the establishment of the People's Republic of China, Jiang received his training at the Stalin Automobile Works in Moscow in the 1950s.
-He also worked for Changchun's First Automobile Works.
+In 1955, he started his training at the Stalin Automobile Works in Moscow.
+In the Soviet Union, he became proficient in Russian.
+He also consumed Russian literature and songs, became close to his Soviet counterparts, and developed a taste for vodka and singing Soviet revolutionary songs.
+After his education, Jiang worked for Changchun's First Automobile Works.
 As Jiang became increasingly involved in the Communist Party, his main work shifted from the technical side of engineering to administrative and political tasks.